What your spreadsheet was trying to be.

 Here's what's next.

-Everything described above is in the app today — download and test any of it.
+Everything above is in the app today.
 The features below are in development, with honest timelines.

 In development